websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/creating-workflow-tasks.md

 ### Configuring the End Node

-The only thing left to do is rename the end node and configure it to set the workflow status to _approved_.
+The only thing left to do is rename the end node and configure it to set the workflow status to approved.

-1. Drag a connector from the _review_ node to the _End Node_.
+1. Drag a connector from the review node to the End Node.
 1. Rename the connector _approve_.
 1. Double-click on the _End Node_ and rename it to _Approved_.
 1. Click the _Publish_ button at the bottom to publish your workflow.

-Nice job!
-You've created your first workflow and learned how the workflow designer works.
-You can create much more powerful workflows with other node types, such as [Forks and Joins](./using-forks-and-joins.md) or [Conditions](./using-condition-nodes.md).
-These are covered next.
+Now that you've walked through a workflow creation and learned how to use the workflow designer, look into adding node types that can take your workflow processes to the next level; such as [Forks and Joins](./using-forks-and-joins.md) or [Conditions](./using-condition-nodes.md).

 ## Additional Information